ImaniJo-code/password-generator/README.md

 # Password Generator

 ## Purpose
-A website that offers generates a random password from users selections.
+A website that generates a random password from users selections.

 ## Built With
 * HTML